March 06, 2012

 If you are 50 and older or have any risk factors for colorectal cancer or symptoms, talk to your doctor today.
 It could save your life.
 Spread the word!

-You can also learn more by visiting the American Cancer Society at www.cancer.org/ or go to MyHumana, scroll down to the Condition Centers located on the left side of the page, and select Cancer – Digestive
+You can also learn more by visiting the American Cancer Society website or signin in to MyHumana, scroll down to the Condition Centers located on the left side of the page, and select Cancer — Digestive